Contents

 Over time Maasai pushed off these communities and dominated the whole area.

-Maasai cohabitate with wild animals, they graze their livestock along the crater rim.
+Maasai cohabitate with wild animals; they graze their livestock along the crater rim.

-The male youth are the heroes of the Maasai communities and they protect the livestock against invading wild animals.
+The male youth are the heroes of the Maasai communities, and they protect the livestock against invading wild animals.

-6. Standing at the viewpoint ( rim ), the crater looks empty.
+6. Standing at the viewpoint ( rim ), the crater looks empty

-Ngorongoro crater rises about 600 meters above, that elevation is limited to our eyes.
+Ngorongoro Crater rises about 600 meters above; that elevation is limited to our eyes.

-Sometimes standing at the rim you can see small lakes and a few streams marshlands and forests.
+Sometimes, standing at the rim, you can see small lakes and a few streams, marshlands, and forests.

-In reality, Ngorongoro Crater is teeming with giant and wild animals including the big five.
+In reality, Ngorongoro Crater is teeming with giant and wild animals, including the big five.

-About 22,000 to 30,000 large mammals live in the Ngorongoro crater here in Tanzania.
+About 22,000 to 30,000 large mammals live in the Ngorongoro Crater here in Tanzania.

-During descending time, is where you get charmed by the magic of this amazing place on the planet.
+During descending time, it is where you get charmed by the magic of this amazing place on the planet.

 The zig-zag road into the crater offers a welcome note for wildlife viewing in Tanzania.

-Every year during September millions of wild animals move seasonally between the Serengeti Plain and Ngorongoro Conservation Area.
+Every year during September, millions of wild animals move seasonally between the Serengeti Plain and the Ngorongoro Conservation Area.
+Big gatherings always happen near the Ngorongoro Crater.

-The best time to witness the great migration is during the dry season which starts in July.
+The best time to witness the great migration is during the dry season, which starts in July.

 The estimate is around 1.5 million animals join the migration each year.

-Read more about wildebeest migration
+Read more about the wildebeest migration.

 8. The Ngorongoro Crater has different ecosystems.

-The well-known places in Ngorongoro crater are Lerai forest and Lake Magadi.
+The well-known places in Ngorongoro Crater are Lerai forest and Lake Magadi.

-These places support a large range of habitats for wildlife that thrive within the Ngorongoro crater.
+These places support a large range of habitats for wildlife that thrive within the Ngorongoro Crater.

 Diving deep to observe the ecosystems of this crater, the most notable are the following:

-The Ngorongoro crater grasslands
+The Ngorongoro Crater grasslands

 This is the best place for walking safaris while in Ngorongoro Crater.